Method to Synchronize Cell Cycle of Human Pluripotent Stem Cells without Affecting Their Fundamental Characteristics.

 MetadataShow full item record

 Cell cycle progression and cell fate decisions are closely linked in human pluripotent stem cells (hPSCs).
-However, the study of these interplays at the molecular level remains challenging due to the lack of efficient methods allowing cell cycle synchronisation of large quantities of cells.
-Here, we screened inhibitors of cell cycle progression and identified nocodazole as the most efficient small molecule to synchronise hPSCs in the G2/M phase.
+However, the study of these interplays at the molecular level remains challenging due to the lack of efficient methods allowing cell cycle synchronization of large quantities of cells.
+Here, we screened inhibitors of cell cycle progression and identified nocodazole as the most efficient small molecule to synchronize hPSCs in the G2/M phase.
 Following nocodazole treatment, hPSCs remain pluripotent, retain a normal karyotype and can successfully differentiate into the three germ layers and functional cell types.
-Moreover, genome-wide transcriptomic analyses on single cells synchronised for their cell cycle and differentiated towards the endoderm lineage validated our findings and showed that nocodazole treatment has no effect on gene expression during the differentiation process.
-Thus, our synchronisation method provides a robust approach to study cell cycle mechanisms in hPSCs.
+Moreover, genome-wide transcriptomic analyses on single cells synchronized for their cell cycle and differentiated toward the endoderm lineage validated our findings and showed that nocodazole treatment has no effect on gene expression during the differentiation process.
+Thus, our synchronization method provides a robust approach to study cell cycle mechanisms in hPSCs.